ucan-wg/awake/README.md

 #### 1.5.1.2 Secret Input

-The updated secret MUST be generated from the first 32-bytes of the KHDF output.
+The updated secret MUST be generated from the first 32-bytes of the HKDF output.
 This new secret MUST be used as the input secret for the next message.
 Note that due to out-of-order message delivery, this secret MAY be used in up to one sent and one received message.

 #### 1.5.1.3 Output Message Key